lucasmauro/statistics/README.md

 * Single random event
 * Multiple random events

-Other statistics will be included soon, such as percentiles, and probabilities.
+Other statistics and probabilities will be included soon.
 Yet in the future, you will be able to make predictions such as linear regression.